I transitioned from technical support to software development in 1999. Since 2006 I've spent most of my time at Microsoft,

 Born in the suburbs outside Philadelphia, a shy kid stumbles his way through elementary school.
 Darren

 a TRS-80 Model III.
-He is strangely drawn to text-based adventure games and wants to make his own.
+He is oddly intrigued by text-based adventure games and wants to make his own.

 1985 - 1992

 Darren graduates to the Commodore 64, an extraordinary machine that would change everything.
-He spends countless hours keying in programs
+He spends countless hours typing in programs

 1993 - 1998